 What “cheap” means

-The top matches below are the destinations where all three conditions align best.
-If a specific constraint matters more to you (say you’ll happily accept larger crowds for a cheaper flight), open the full tool and re-weight from there.
+The top matches below are where all three conditions genuinely align.
+If one constraint matters more to you (for example you’ll happily take bigger crowds in exchange for a cheaper flight), open the full tool and re-weight from there.